-If you’ve ever been in New Orleans during that oh-so festive time of year we like to call Carnival Season (leading up to Mardi Gras Day), you’ve probably experienced the joy of tasting a King Cake.
+If you’ve ever been in New Orleans during that oh-so festive time of year we like to call Carnival Season (leading up to Mardi Gras Day), you’ve probably experienced the joy of tasting a king cake.
 While the rest of the country is still mourning the end of the Christmas holiday season, we’re celebrating the arrival of Carnival season in New Orleans.

-Carnival season in New Orleans begins the Twelfth Night after Christmas on January 6th each year.
+Carnival season in New Orleans begins the Twelfth Night after Christmas on January 6 each year.
 As told by the Christian faith, the Twelfth Night is referred to as the Feast of the Epiphany, and celebrates the coming of the wise men bearing gifts to the Christ Child.
 It represents a time of feasting and fun.
 The popular custom of baking a special cake in honor of the three kings has taken place throughout the years, thus the creation of a “King’s Cake.”

 New Orleans Mardi Gras King Cake Customs